When to Classify a Worker as an Independent Contractor

 As a general rule of thumb, it is best to engage independent contractors for defined projects and hire an employee for ongoing business needs.
 A project is something that has a specific start and end date, defined success metrics, and agreed-upon deliverables.
 An ongoing business need focuses on the core goals of your business.

 If employees are already performing the same work you want to engage an independent contractor to do, this is a red flag.
-In most cases, independent contractors should be providing skills or experience that is not a core part of your business.
+In most cases, independent contractors should be providing skills or experience that are not a core part of your business.

 3. Do you need specialized expertise or just another helping hand?

-Keep in mind that independent contractors are generally responsible for providing any tools or materials they need to complete their work and they should not require additional training to start a project.
+Keep in mind that independent contractors are generally responsible for providing any tools or materials they need to complete their work, and they should not require additional training to start a project.
 When hiring an employee, on the other hand, it is expected that they will receive some sort of training for their job and are given a place and tools to do their work.

 Check out: Should I Hire a 1099 Contractor or W2 Employee?
 6 Questions to Ask